Olive Zorian: Death and legacy

 Olive Zorian died of cancer in hospital in London in 1965.
-Her grave is in Southern Cemetery, Manchester.
 Her name is inscribed in the Book of Remembrance in the Musicians' Chapel at St Sepulchre-without-Newgate, London.

 For many years Zorian played on a 1721 Gagliano violin, which upon her death was bequeathed to the daughter of Athur Catheral, her former tutor, to whom it originally belonged.
 Later, a fund in her name was set up to acquire it for the Royal Manchester College of Music for students to borrow for a year each.
 Jonathon Sparey of Cumberland was the first recipient.
 Two memorial concerts in November 1966 (the first in London on the 23rd, featuring Benjamin Britten, Peter Pears, Julian Bream, Helen Watts, Manoug Parikian, Norman Del Mar and Harold Lester; the second in Manchester, featuring John Ogdon and his wife Brenda Lucas, Elizabeth Harwood, Rodney Friend and Isobel Flinn) raised more than the necessary amount.
 The instrument was stolen in 1969 and has not been recovered.